porech/roborock-oucher/README.md

 scp oucher.yml root@192.168.1.33:/etc
 ```
 Just replace `192.168.1.33` with your Roborock IP.

+## Can I use real screams?
-You can also create the /usr/lib/oucher/sounds folder (`mkdir -p /usr/lib/oucher/sounds`) and put some WAV files in there.
+Yes!
+You can create the /usr/lib/oucher/sounds folder (`mkdir -p /usr/lib/oucher/sounds`) and put some WAV files in there (no MP3, just WAV).
 The phrase will be chosen randomly on every bump, from the textual or WAV ones.
+If you want to use WAV files only, set the phrases to an empty array in the config file:
+'''
+phrases: []
+'''
+To avoid copyright issues, we're not going to put WAV files here in the repo at the moment.
+Anyway, you can find something useful [on this page](https://www.shockwave-sound.com/free-sound-effects/scream-sounds).

 ## How does it work?
 The Roborock service logs everything that happens while cleaning in a file: `/run/shm/NAV_normal.log`.
 This includes bumps into obstacles.
 The software just follows the log file and, everytime a bump occurs, invokes `espeak` piped with `aplay`, or `aplay` alone for WAVs.
 A semaphore avoids overlapped screams if multiple bumps occurr in a rapid sequence.